Karnataka Pradesh Congress Committee

-Karnataka Pradesh Congress Committee (KPCC) is the unit of the Indian National Congress for the state of Karnataka.
+Karnataka Pradesh Congress Committee (Karnataka PCC) is the unit of the Indian National Congress for the state of Karnataka.
 Its head office is situated at the Congress Bhawan, Queens Road, Bengaluru.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.

-The current president of the Karnataka Pradesh Congress Committee is D. K. Shivakumar.
+The current president of the Karnataka Pradesh Congress Committee is B. K. Hariprasad.
 The committee has been involved in several political events in the state's history, including the formation of the first democratically elected government in the state in 1952.